usnistgov/oscal-deep-diff/README.md

 In this example, the comparator will have the following behavior:

--   `*`: All fields will be compared in a case-insensitive manner (glob-like syntax is supported)
+-   `*`: All fields will be compared in a case-insensitive manner (glob-like syntax is supported).
--   `controls/#`: Every control's sub-controls (enhancements) will be ignored
+-   `controls/#`: Every control's sub-controls (enhancements) will be ignored.
--   `id`: Any `id` field will be compared with case-sensitivity, overriding the `*` configuration
+-   `id`: Any `id` field will be compared with case-sensitivity, overriding the `*` configuration.
 -   `/catalog`: When the `/catalog` is being compared, ignore the `back-matter` field.

-Notice, that each item of the configuration map tells the comparator **how to compare elements whose JSON pointers match the pattern**.
+Notice that each item of the configuration map tells the comparator **how to compare elements whose JSON pointers match the pattern**.
 This check happens for all JSON types, objects (such as `/catalog`), primitives (such as `id`), and arrays (such as `controls`).

 #### Object Configuration